 Once you get to the hinge, work your way back to the center.

 Clip the thread you used to tack the purse to the frame and remove the thread.

 Continue sewing inside to outside, outside to inside.

 After you reach the other hinge, sew back to the center.

 On the inside… make a small, tight knot.
 Insert you needle right beside the knot and pull the needle out through a spot in the lining about an inch from the knot.
 Tug gently on your thread.
 If the knot isn’t too big, it will “pop” under the lining fabric.
 Don’t tug too hard, you don’t want to break your thread at this point or rip your fabric.
 If the knot won’t disappear under the lining with gentle tugging, leave it as is (it will at least be less visible.)
 Clip your thread close to the fabric (the end should disappear inside.)

 Stand back and admire you new coin purse.

 If you make a purse using my pattern and tutorial… I’d love to see it.

-Oh… a word of warning (if you’re part of the blog hop, you already know this): Once you’ve successfully made one of these coin purses, you’ll want to make more to the point where you’ll start wondering what you’re going to do with all those coin purses.
-If that happens, you can always do what I did and give some of them away.
+Oh… a word of warning… once you’ve successfully made one of these coin purses, you’ll want to make more to the point where you’ll start wondering what you’re going to do with all those coin purses.

 This post contains affiliate links.
 For more information please check my Disclosures and Disclaimers page.
 It doesn’t cost you any extra, but it does help support this site.